bookshelfdave/riemann-ocaml-client/README.md

 © 2013 Dave Parfitt

 riemann-ocaml-client is a Riemann client for OCaml 3.12.1.

+** This code is currently untested, use at your own risk! **

 ## TODO

 - testing
 - documentation
 - minor code cleanup
+- OPAM module

 ##Dependencies